 Privacy Shield Participation

 Glassdoor has certified its compliance with the EU-U.S. Privacy Shield Framework and the Swiss-U.S. Privacy Shield Framework.
-Glassdoor certifies its compliance with Privacy Shield Framework by using a third party.
-Our validation with Truste can be found here.
+Glassdoor certifies its compliance with Privacy Shield Framework.
 Glassdoor is committed to subjecting all personal data received from European Union (EU) member countries, the United Kingdom, and Switzerland, respectively, in reliance on the Privacy Shield Framework, to the Framework’s applicable Principles.
 To learn more about the Privacy Shield Frameworks, visit the U.S. Department of Commerce’s Privacy Shield List at privacyshield.gov/list.